f-ritz/flans-mod-content-pack-overhaul-1.7.10/README.md

 ## FAQ
 "Why didn't you make your own models?" - This was meant to be an overhaul of existing packs for playability in my survival worlds, not a grassroots pack of its own, or a gun model design project.
-If you want to contribute to it, go for it.
+If you want to make your own, go for it.

 "Will you update the mod to future versions?" - No. 1.7.10 exclusive.
 I'm not going to do much more with this other than maybe a few more additions.